espressomd/espresso/doc/sphinx/advanced_methods.rst

   * ``bond_vs`` is the bond to be added between the two virtual sites created on collision.
 This is either a pair-bond with an equilibrium length matching the distance between the virtual sites, or an angle bond fully stretched in its equilibrium configuration.
   * ``part_type_vs`` is the particle type assigned to the virtual sites created on collision.
 In nearly all cases, no non-bonded interactions should be defined for this particle type.
   * ``vs_placement`` controls, where on the line connecting the centers of the colliding particles, the virtual sites are placed.
 A value of 0 means that the virtual sites are placed at the same position as the colliding particles on which they are based.
-A value of 0.5 will result in the virtual sites being placed ad the mid-point between the two colliding particles.
+A value of 0.5 will result in the virtual sites being placed at the mid-point between the two colliding particles.
 A value of 1 will result the virtual site associated to the first colliding particle to be placed at the position of the second colliding particle.
 In most cases, 0.5, is a good choice.
 Then, the bond connecting the virtual sites should have an equilibrium length of zero.

 * ``"glue_to_surface"``: This mode is used to irreversibly attach small particles to the surface of a big particle.
 It is asymmetric in that several small particles can be bound to a big particle but not vice versa.
 The small particles can change type after collision to make them *inert*.
 On collision, a single virtual site is placed and related to the big particle.
 Then, a bond (``bond_centers``) connects the big and the small particle.
 A second bond (``bond_vs``) connects the virtual site and the small particle.
 Further required parameters are: